smarie/python-pytest-cases/docs/index.md

 !!! success "New `fixture_union` and `@pytest_parametrize_plus` are there, [check them out](#fixture_union) !"

+!!! warning "Test execution order"
+    Installing pytest-cases now has effects on the order of `pytest` tests execution, even if you do not use its features.
+One positive side effect is that it fixed [pytest#5054](https://github.com/pytest-dev/pytest/issues/5054).
+But if you see less desirable ordering please [report it](https://github.com/smarie/python-pytest-cases/issues).

 Did you ever thought that most of your test functions were actually *the same test code*, but with *different data inputs* and expected results/exceptions ?

 `pytest-cases` leverages `pytest` and its great `@pytest.mark.parametrize` decorator, so that you can **separate your test cases from your test functions**.
 For example with `pytest-cases` you can now write your tests with the following pattern: